 Primary source material and personal narratives from 1960-1974 in the United States.
 Topics include the civil rights movement, the Vietnam War and the associated protest movement, radical movements, and counter-culture.

-Provides a unique tool for researchers and designers to recreate or date clothing from 1868 to 2000.
-There are several collections from the States, Canada and the UK represented in the database which functions like a Union Catalog of pattern collections
+Provides a unique tool for researchers and designers to recreate or date clothing from 1847 to present.
+Includes collections from the U.S., Canada, and the UK represented in the database which functions like a Union Catalog of pattern collections.

 Photographic collection documenting various aspects of American public life such as sports events, theater, celebrities, crime, strikes, disasters, political activities including the woman suffrage campaign, conventions and public celebrations.